deedGhost/DonorsChoose/README.md

 - **Random Forest**: An ensemble method that averages multiple decision trees to improve accuracy.
 - **XGBoost**: A powerful gradient boosting algorithm used with hyperparameter tuning.

-## Results

-The models were evaluated using metrics like accuracy and AUC (Area Under the Curve).
-The best model was selected based on cross-validation performance and its ability to generalize to unseen data.

-- **Best Model**: XGBoost with hyperparameter tuning achieved the highest AUC score.

 ## Observations

 - **Logistic Regression**: Provided a strong baseline with decent accuracy, but struggled with complex patterns.
 TEST ACCURACY-85%